keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - Standard SQS queues guarantee that a message is delivered at least once and because of this, it is possible on occasion that a message might be delivered more than once due to the asynchronous and highly distributed architecture.
 With standard queues, you have a nearly unlimited number of transactions per second.
 - FIFO SQS queues guarantee exactly-once processing and is limited to 300 transactions per second.
 - Messages in the queue can be kept there from one minute to 14 days and the default retention period is 4 days.
-- Visibility timeouts in SQS are the mechanism in which messages marked for delivery from the queue are given a timeframe to be fully received by a reader.
+- Visibility timeouts in SQS are the mechanism in which messages marked for delivery from the queue are given a time frame to be fully received by a reader.
 This is done by temporarily making them invisible to other readers.
 If the message is not fully processed within the time limit, the message becomes visible again.
 This is another way in which messages can be duplicated.
 If you want to reduce the chance of duplication, increase the visibility timeout.
 - The visibility timeout maximum is 12 hours.
 - Always remember that the messages in the SQS queue will continue to exist even after the EC2 instance has processed it, until you delete that message.
 You have to ensure that you delete the message after processing to prevent the message from being received and processed again once the visibility timeout expires.
 - An SQS queue can contain an unlimited number of messages.